fahall/shot_detection/README.md

 ## shot_detect
+Multithreaded color-histogram based shot-detection.
+Takes as input a directory of movies and outputs a csv file for each movie with shot-boundary candidates.
+Each candidate is scored based on the algorithm's confidence that it is a shot boundary.

 #### External Dependencies
 OpenCV

 ffmpeg (tested on v3.3.3)

 #### Python Dependencies
 Python 3.6 (earlier versions not tested)

 See requirements.txt

 #### Input